 NOTE: Disabled Access Works.
 Contrary to popular belief there is no separate pot of money for these works.
 Funding for this work has to come from either DFC or LCVAP, and governors have to contribute 10%.

 • The approval of the Board of Education is required for all projects over £5,000.
-Form attached.
+Click here to download the application form to gain consent for any alterations or repairs to Church of England Aided Schools

 • EFA approval is no longer required for DFC projects.

-• Projects that contain an element of LVCAP funding must be approved by the EFA before starting work.
+• Projects that contain an element of LVCAP funding must be approved by the ESFA before starting work.

 • Help with choice of consultants.